Welcome

 Yet Focuses Beyond Traditional Boundaries

-We sense Jesus is calling Saint Patrick Catholic Church to be Disciples for an emerging world church— a larger and more diverse community that exists beyond our traditional sense of parish boundaries.
+We sense Jesus is calling Saint Patrick Catholic Church to be Disciples of an emerging world church.
+This more extensive and more diverse community exists beyond our traditional parish boundaries.

 Reflecting the Changing Times